House sheathing is the panel layer that turns framing into a working shell.

 Sheathing is not the water-resistive barrier by itself unless it is part of a tested integrated system installed exactly as required.
 Standard OSB or plywood still needs a proper water-control layer, flashing, and attention at openings.

-Bracing is a real structural issue
+Bracing is a structural issue

 Some houses use full structural sheathing.
 Some use engineered bracing methods, let-in bracing, intermittent panels, or other approved designs.
 The method depends on the building, local wind and seismic requirements, openings, wall length, and inspection rules.

-The field lesson is simple: do not cover a wall until the bracing method is clear.
+Do not cover a wall until the bracing method is clear.
 A wall can look finished from the street and still be weak behind the siding.

 Water reaches the panel edge